bailey-lab/MIPTools/docs/installation.rst

 install with unprivileged user with some features missing, MIPTools hasn't been tested on such an installation.

-Singularity is available for most Linux systems.
+Singularity is available for most Linux systems including high-performance clusters.
 It is also possible to install and use on Mac OS using virtual machines with a little bit of extra work.

 Note that the :code:`snap` package is a rapid way to install the go language